 A DRT Original Application filed at DRT Kolkata typically follows a timeline of 16–24 months at DRT Kolkata; Calcutta HC circuit bench at Jalpaiguri for local writs for final order.
 Interim attachment orders under Section 19(7) can be obtained within 48–72 hours in urgent cases.
 Siliguri and North Bengal matters are filed at DRT Kolkata.
 Siliguri is a major trade hub for North-East India and the border trade with Bangladesh, Nepal, and Bhutan creates unique trade finance NPA profiles.
 SARFAESI enforcement can begin within 60 days of the demand notice.
 Timeline depends on the forum chosen and whether the matter is contested.

-Contact Unified Chambers for Debt Recovery in Siliguri
+More Debt Recovery Services in Siliguri

 Contact Advocate Subodh Bajpai at Unified Chambers and Associates for debt recovery proceedings in Siliguri and across West Bengal.
 Call +91 84008 60008 or reach us on WhatsApp.